 Ipanema Coffees works to improve the working environment by such means as setting up temporary toilets, drinking water facilities and tents in the fields.
 Among its other social contribution, it has founded an organization called the Ipanema Institute to provide support such as after-school tutoring and sports activities for employees' children living in Conceição de Rio Verde near the plantation.
 It also conducts support programs to help drug addicts and alcoholics deal with their addictions and reintegrate them into society.

-Washington Rodrigues, CEO, Ipanema Coffees
+Cristiano, CEO, Ipanema Coffees